bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 6. Move to the agent directory, execute: cd dicloud
 7. Execute command to install agent:

-./dicloudConfigureAgent.sh -recreate -debug -dipchost=**<YOUR_DIPC SERVER>** -dipcport=443 -user=**<YOUR_USER>** -password=**<YOUR_PASSWORD>** -authType=OAUTH2 -idcsServerUrl=https://idcs-bfb16122271a47fc91ada73842325e52.identity.oraclecloud.com -agentIdcsScope=https://919181A11AC6494CBCFA146EBC9A2A48.uscom-central-1.oraclecloud.com:443external -agentClientId=ec9958f548e7414f872cc480c0bf3455 -agentClientSecret=77321de1-6f4a-4997-945e-8acb271b0473
+./dicloudConfigureAgent.sh -recreate -debug -dipchost=**{DIPC SERVER}** -dipcport=443 -user=**{YOUR_USER}** -password=**{YOUR_PASSWORD}** -authType=OAUTH2 -idcsServerUrl=https://idcs-bfb16122271a47fc91ada73842325e52.identity.oraclecloud.com -agentIdcsScope=https://919181A11AC6494CBCFA146EBC9A2A48.uscom-central-1.oraclecloud.com:443external -agentClientId=ec9958f548e7414f872cc480c0bf3455 -agentClientSecret=77321de1-6f4a-4997-945e-8acb271b0473

 	where:

-	<YOUR_DIPC SERVER> - This have been provided in your environment page.
+	{DIPC SERVER} - This have been provided in your environment page.
 Look for entry DIPC SERVER.

-	<YOUR_USER> - This is the login you use to log into Oracle Cloud/DIPC server
+	{YOUR_USER} - This is the login you use to log into Oracle Cloud/DIPC server

-	<YOUR_PASSWORD> - This is the password of the login you use to log into Oracle Cloud/DIPC server
+	{YOUR_PASSWORD} - This is the password of the login you use to log into Oracle Cloud/DIPC server

 8. New directories will be created, to look at then execute: ls
 9. We will take a look at the configuration file (agent.properties) and we will change the port in which this agent will talk to DIPC